EU leads international help to Albania quake recovery

+TIRANA, Albania (AP) — Dozens of structural engineers from Europe and elsewhere are heading to Albania to help rebuild the country after a devastating earthquake last month killed 51 people and destroyed thousands of buildings, officials said Monday.

-TIRANA, Albania (AP) — The European Union and the United Nations are coordinating the international efforts to assist Albania after the 6.4 magnitude earthquake that killed 51 people and left thousands homeless.
+The European Union and the United Nations are coordinating international efforts to assist Albania after a 6.4-magnitude earthquake struck Nov.
+26, affecting more than half of the country’s population.

-Luigi Soreca, EU ambassador to Albania, said Monday that Brussels mobilized the Civil Protection Mechanism on the day of earthquake, Nov.
-26, with many search-and-rescue teams arriving in the country.

-Albania’s defense minister, Olta Xhacka, said 780 rescuers from EU and other countries helped “not to have more lives lost.”

 An EU team is leading the damage assessment and distribution of aid.
 Six EU member states have sent 50 structural engineers, with more to come, to assess the damage together with the local counterparts.

-“In the midst of sorrow, grief and fear, this week has shown the unfailing links between Albanians and their friends in the EU,” said Soreca.
+“In the midst of sorrow, grief and fear, this week has shown the unfailing links between Albanians and their friends in the EU,” said Luigi Soreca, the EU ambassador to Albania.

+The U.S. Agency for International Development also has deployed structural engineers from the Fairfax County and Los Angeles County fire departments to assist with damage assessments.

+Albanian Defense Minister Olta Xhacka praised the international response so far, saying the 780 rescuers who rushed to the country right after the quake helped to prevent more deaths.

 The quake that hit Albania’s Adriatic coast also injured more than 3,000 people.
+Authorities give preliminary figures of 7,900 damaged buildings countrywide and more than 6,000 homeless sheltered in hotels, public buildings, tents and with relatives, while neighboring Kosovo has provided shelter to others.

+The quake has affected about 1.9 million people out of the country’s 2.8 million population, according to the EU office in the capital of Tirana.

-The worst-hit areas were the port town of Durres, a popular beach vacation spot for Albanians 33 kilometers (20 miles) west of the capital, Tirana, and the nearby northern town of Thumane.
+The worst-hit areas were the port town of Durres, a popular beach vacation spot for Albanians 33 kilometers (20 miles) west of Tirana and the nearby northern town of Thumane.

+U.S. singer-songwriter Bebe Rexha visited Bubq village, 30 kilometers (18 miles) west of the capital Tirana, to hand over aid.

+Rexha, who is of ethnic Albanian origin, said she raised money through her fans to build two homes and is hoping to raise more.

 Albania’s government has called on the international community for financial aid and expert assistance, saying it is incapable of doing it alone.